Cold, Flu or Covid-19?

 Mask wearing

-Mask wearing is still an important part of protection against covid and is encouraged whilst at Cambridge Medical Centre.
+Mask wearing is still an important part of protection against cold/flu and covid and is encouraged whilst at Cambridge Medical Centre.
 We continue to do regular health and safety assessments to determine risk for staff and patients and how best to manage this.
-We want everyone to feel protected and therefore we continue to screen all patients for symptoms and manage any symptomatic patients virtually to reduce the risk of spreading covid and other illnesses.
+We want everyone to feel protected and therefore we continue to screen all patients for symptoms and prefer to manage any symptomatic patients virtually to reduce the risk of spreading covid and other illnesses.

 We have a large waiting room which enables patients to spread out and not have to sit close to other patients.
 You are encouraged to wear a mask if you choose to and we can provide one for you if you forget to bring your own.